-I’m sure you’ve heard and used common phrases like ‘boys will be boys’ and joked to your friend that “you know you want it”.
+I’m sure you’ve heard or used common phrases like ‘boys will be boys’ and joked to your friend that “you know you want it”.
 I’m willing to bet that at least someone you know and spend time with makes rape jokes.
 I know even today you’ve heard or listened to a song about a guy triumphant about his sexual conquests.
-On a night out, you’ve definitely said to a friend “what is she wearing?!” in reference to a woman’s ‘slutty’ outfit.
-Everyone has made fun of a guy for ‘fighting like a girl’.
+On a night out, you may have said to a friend “what is she wearing?!” in reference to a woman’s ‘slutty’ outfit.
+You may have even made fun of a guy for ‘fighting like a girl’.

 Without knowing it, you are contributing to the perpetuation of rape culture.
 Your friends and family are contributing to the perpetuation of rape culture.
 Your favourite singers are contributing to the perpetuation of rape culture.